00

 Fraudulent Chargebacks affect whole ecosystem

-The merchant decides whether or not the deduction has merit.
-If they conclude the chargeback is meritless, they’ll have to provide sufficient evidence to counter the payment reversal and reclaim the funds from credit card issuers.
+The bank charges a chargeback fee against the merchant.
+They'll send a notification of the deduction to the merchant’s bank.
+The merchant will then decide whether or not the deduction has merit.
+If they conclude the chargeback is meritless, they must provide sufficient evidence to counter the payment reversal and reclaim the funds from credit card issuers.

 The bank reviews the documentation and reaches a final decision.
 They’ll bill the transaction to the consumer if the merchant presents compelling evidence and remit the original transaction fund back to the merchant.
-The process can go on if the customer or their bank files a second chargeback.
+The process can continue if the customer or their bank files a second chargeback.

 FAQs: